SpitFire-666/AndroidThemes/README.md

 - Screenshot taken from Windows 3.1 via DOSBOX-X, with 3x scaling enabled
 - Photoshopped into a .GIF (jpeg is fine too)
 - Nova Launcher sucks at aligning/setting the wallpaper
-- I used Fossify Gallery to set the home screen wallpaper